AnotiaWang/TG_Catbox_Uploader/README_en.md

 ## Translations

 1. Fork this repo

 2. Create a new file in the `src/i18n` folder, named `[language_code].json`, replace `-` (if exist) to `_`(e.g. `en_US.json`).
 For list of language codes, see [here](http://www.lingoes.net/zh/translator/langcode.htm)

 3. Edit the file, and add your translation, according to `zh_CN.json` (Chinese is my mother tongue, so the expressions may be more accurate.
 You can also choose other files as the source).
 All properties in `zh_CN.json` are required.

 4. Commit and push your changes.
 Create a Pull Request.

+> You can also directly edit the files in Web IDE, and create Pull Request after modifying.

 ## License